-Serbia :: Books
+Serbia | Books

 Travel Guides

-Serbia - The Bradt Guide (2nd edition published July 2007) - Laurence MitchellI used the first edition of this guide when I visited Serbia in 2006 and found it very useful.
+Serbia - The Bradt Guide (4th edition published August 2013) - Laurence MitchellI used the first edition of this guide when I visited Serbia in 2006 and found it very useful.
 It doesn't cover quite as extensive a selection of destinations as Serbia In Your Hands (below), nor is it as attractively presented, but it is good on the kind of practical details that can trip up foreign visitors.
 The author is clearly fond of Serbia but doesn't shy away from criticism when necessary.
 If you want to venture beyond Belgrade and Novi Sad this guidebook is well worth considering. |

 More about this book: Amazon (USA)Amazon (UK) |

-Serbia In Your Hands (2nd edition published April 2006) - Vladimir DulovićThis guidebook is published in Serbia and describes hundreds of places of interest throughout the country.
+Serbia In Your Hands (3rd edition published December 2012) - Vladimir DulovićThis guidebook is published in Serbia and describes hundreds of places of interest throughout the country.
 It's very thorough, and handsomely produced with good photos - excellent for deciding where you want to go in advance of a trip.
-Given that Serbia has lagged so far behind Croatia and Slovenia in promoting itself to foreign tourists, this kind of local effort is good to see.
-However if you are looking for practical information such as public transport details and independent hotel reviews (as distinct from advertisements), the Bradt Guide might be a better bet. |
+Given that Serbia has lagged so far behind Croatia and Slovenia in promoting itself to foreign tourists, this kind of local effort is good to see. |

 More about this book: Amazon (USA)Amazon (UK) |